contao/docs/docs/manual/performance/http-caching.en.md

 - `private` or `public`

   Tells a client whether the response is private or public.
-The browser, for example, may cache both private and public answers, since it does not pass on the response.
-A proxy, on the other hand, may not cache private responses, because it passes the answer on.
+The browser, for example, may cache both private and public responses, since it does not pass on the response.
+A proxy, on the other hand, may not cache private responses, because it passes the response on.
 They cannot be combined.
 Something that can be cached publicly can also be cached privately, so a public (`public`) response implicitly means that multiple clients share the same cache entry.
 This is why we also speak of a "shared cache" in this case.